santosh2504/Counterapp/README.md

-# Getting Started with Create React App
+# Simple React Counter App

-React Counter App is a great way to start understand about defining state variables and how to consume the state variable in the class.
+This App is a great way to start understand about defining state variables and how to consume the state variable in the class.

 For more details you can go through the code